martinmoene/any-lite/README.md

 any: Allows to copy-construct from any
 any: Allows to move-construct from any (C++11)
 any: Allows to copy-construct from literal value
-any: Allows to copy-construct from value
+any: Allows to copy-construct from const value
+any: Allows to copy-construct from lvalue references
 any: Allows to move-construct from value (C++11)
 any: Allows to in-place construct from literal value (C++11)
 any: Allows to in-place copy-construct from value (C++11)